Community Organizations and Churches

 Hoover Belle application forms are available mid-November through most of December at the Hoover Area Chamber of Commerce.
 For more information, call the chamber office

 The Hoover Service Club promotes awareness of needs in the community and takes steps to fulfill those needs.
-With funds raised by its annual luncheon and fashion show, the Service Club assists with various charitable projects and rewards deserving students in grades 9 through 12 with citizenship awards and scholarships.
+With funds raised by its annual "Hearts & Harmony" Gala, the Service Club assists with various charitable projects and rewards deserving 8th grade students with citizenship awards and seniors (12th grade) with scholarship awards.
 The club also sponsors the Flora Mae Pike Hoover Community Service Award.
 The Hoover Service Club meets every second Thursday at the Hoover Country Club.
 Membership is open to ladies in the Hoover area.
-For information, contact Sue Knopf (205) 979-3422.
+For additional information or membership, please contact Elaine Thompson 205-428-7404 or 541-9750.